your wireless health questions

 - What is Qualcomm Life’s business model?

-What is the 2net Ecosystem?
+What is the Qualcomm Life Ecosystem?

-- Healthcare services companies, such as disease management companies that kit together multiple medical devices to help patients and their caregivers better manage care
+- Health care services companies, such as disease management companies that kit together multiple medical devices to help patients and their caregivers better manage care.

 What services does the Qualcomm Life team provide?